shashank1696/HumanResource/README.md

 This project is considered to predict and classify with respect to human resource department various aspects and check if the employees are leaving the company.

 ## Attributes
-1)  satisfaction level(binary)
+1)  satisfaction level(binary) - Ability to satisfy your customers to gain customer loyalty is the critical determinant of your success in     driving sales and growing your business.
-2)  last evaluation(binary)
+2)  last evaluation(binary) - It is a tool employers use to review the performance of an employee.
-3)  number project(binary) - number of Projects undertaken
+3)  number project(binary) - number of Projects undertaken.
-4)  average month hours(binary) - average monthly hours the employee has worked for
+4)  average month hours(binary) - average monthly hours the employee has worked for.
-5)  time spend company(binary) - time spent in the company while working
+5)  time spend company(binary) - time spent in the company while working.
-6)  Work accident(binary) - work accident is "discrete occurrence in the course of work" leading to physical or mental occupational injury
+6)  Work accident(binary) - work accident is "discrete occurrence in the course of work" leading to physical or mental occupational injury.
-7)  left(binary) - whether the employee left the company or not
+7)  left(binary) - whether the employee left the company or not.
-8)  promotion last 5years(binary) - promotions made by the company/employee in last 5 years
+8)  promotion last 5years(binary) - promotions made by the company/employee in last 5 years.
-9)  sales (categorial: IT,sales,support,hr,RandD,management,marketing,product mng,technical) - sales by different departments in a company
+9)  sales (categorial: IT,sales,support,hr,RandD,management,marketing,product mng,technical) - sales by different departments in a company.
 10) salary (categorial: low,medium,high)

 ## Data Handling